dcts/coinrocketapp.com/README.md

 ### Contribute

-if you want to contribute in any way, feel free to tackle a point from the above todo list and create a pull request!
-You can also write me if you want to collaborate (thomas.starzynski@unibas.ch), I'd love to work on this more intensively!
-Crypto App needs to be ready for the next Crypto Bullrun when the market get flooded with shitcoins.
+if you want to contribute in any way, feel free write me (thomas.starzynski@unibas.ch), I'd love to work on this more intensively!
+CoinRocket needs to be ready for the next crypto bullrun when the market gets flooded with new shitcoins.